telerik/document-processing-docs/libraries/radspreadprocessing/getting-started.md

 ## Assembly References

 >The libraries support .NET 4 and later.
 Binaries compatible with .NET Standard/.NET 5+ are available as well.
 The assemblies for .NET Standard/.NET 5+ don't include 'Windows' in their names. (e.g. **Telerik.Documents.Core.dll**).
-However, both .NET Framework **and** .NET Standard/.Net 5+ class namespaces include "Windows" in their paths.
 For more information check [**Cross-Platform Support**]({%slug radspreadprocessing-cross-platform%}) article.
+> Please note that due to compatibility reasons "Windows" is present in the **class namespaces for both** .NET Framework **and** .NET Standard/.Net 5+ assemblies.

 In order to use the model of the __RadSpreadProcessing__ library in your project, you need to add references to the following assemblies: